-The magic of Holberton is that they don’t require any prior knowledge of coding, so it attracted diverse people from diverse backgrounds.
-It makes for a very rich environment.
-We have good strong debates, and when we are problem solving, everybody has a different way of looking at a problem.
+The magic of Holberton is that we don’t require any prior knowledge of coding, so we attract diverse people from diverse backgrounds, creating a rich learning environment.
+We have good, strong debates and when we are problem solving, everybody has a different way of looking at the challenge.
 Our student body is a celebration of diversity on every demographic scale, including academic and professional backgrounds.

 The founders create a culture where each student feels like a valuable member of a thriving startup.

-That was the first thing we understood about Holberton School, that it was our home away from home, where we could complete our projects and learn new concepts 24 hours a day, 7 days a week.
+The first thing we understood about Holberton School was that this was our home away from home, where we could complete our projects and learn new concepts 24 hours a day, 7 days a week.
 We get to help build the culture as a group, voting on rules and participating in the care of our excellent facilities.
-By working together in this way, we have made (and continue to make) Holberton School an amazing learning space.
+By working together this way, we have made (and continue to make) Holberton School an amazing learning space.

-Outfitted with the latest 27 inch iMacs, Holberton School is a large open space dotted with comfortable sofas and beanbags in bright welcoming colors.
-There are meeting rooms where students gather for peer learning, housing televisions that are retrofitted with Chromecast, and connected to each other using Raspberry Pis.
-Lots of plant life of various sizes thrive in every corner of the school, lending their own vibrancy to the space.
+Outfitted with the latest 27 inch iMacs, Holberton School is a large open space dotted with comfortable sofas and beanbags in bright, welcoming colors.
+There are meeting rooms where students gather for peer learning, housed with televisions that are retrofitted with Chromecast and connected to each other using Raspberry Pis.
+There is also a lot of plant life of various sizes thriving in every corner of the school, lending their own vibrancy to the space.

 Want to visit Holberton in person?
 Book a tour with us here!

-Outside of the meetups we host, we also participate in building the community by speaking at meetups and other events.
+In addition to the meetups we host, we also participate in building the community by speaking at external meetups, as well as at other events.